Pre-Arrival Notification [Word - 64K]

 By truck to all other sections:

-Before proceeding with bunkering by truck, the form entitled "Loading of Hydrocarbons from a Truck to a Ship" [PDF - 178K] must be completed and faxed to the Harbour Master's Department at 514-496-1657.
+To proceed with bunkering by truck, you must complete the form entitled "Loading of Hydrocarbons " [PDF - 40K] and send it to the Harbour Master's Department at firstname.lastname@example.org.